salt999/molgenis-theme/README.md

 ## Distribution

-### Npm/Unpkg

 The generated theme CSS files are published to [npm](http://npmjs.com/@molgenis-ui/molgenis-theme) as soon as a new fix/feat [commit](https://github.com/molgenis/molgenis-theme/actions?query=workflow%3ACI) is detected on the master branch.
-[Unpkg](https://unpkg.com/browse/@molgenis-ui/molgenis-theme@latest/) is then used to serve the CSS files directly.
+[Unpkg](https://unpkg.com/browse/@molgenis-ui/molgenis-theme@latest/) is used to serve the CSS files directly.
 The default urls for the Molgenis-blue theme are:

 ```bash
 /@molgenis-ui/molgenis-theme/dist/themes/mg-molgenis-blue-4.css
 /@molgenis-ui/molgenis-theme/dist/themes/mg-molgenis-blue-3.css
 ```

-In the long run, it would be preferable to serve stylesheets dynamically.
-We would then loose npm's versioning, but that would be replaced by a situation where a customer has much more control over the theme.

-### Dynamic Themes

-This is a simple theming service that can be used as a backend for a to-be-written theming manager frontend.
-In this situation, themes are no longer published through npm.
-Instead, themes are generated on request.
-Customers can change theme variables themselves through the theme-manager UI.
+A new feature is to serve stylesheets dynamically.
+We would still have a set of versioned and published themes to choose from, but also the option to generate a theme from the Molgenis UI on-the-fly.
+This makes it easy for customers to setup their own theme with just a few clicks.
+This requires a simple theming service backend and a new [theming manager frontend](https://github.com/molgenis/molgenis-frontend/tree/poc/generated-themes).

 * Start the SCSS service